phoddie/runmod/readme.md

 - `doGo()` -- resumes execution from a breakpoint
 - `doSetBreakpoint(path, line)` -- sets a breakpoint
 - `doSelect(value)` -- selects a local stack frame.
 The contents of the stack frame are sent immediately and the `onLocal` callback is invoked with the result.
 - `doSetAllBreakpoints(breakpoints, exceptions)` -- set multiple breakpoints.
 This is usually sent when the `onLogin` is received.
 Execution begins when this is received by XS.
-The `exceptions` argument is optional and defaults to true, which means that the debugger will break on JavaScript exceptions.
+The `exceptions` argument is optional and defaults to true, which causes XS to break in the debugger on JavaScript exceptions.
 - `doStep` -- execute until the next line of source code
 - `doStepInside` -- execute and break inside the next function called
 - `doStepOutside` -- execute and break when returning from the current function call.